Published on 05.11.2024

 Decorative image

-Image: Federica Romanelli
+Image: Federica Romanelli, UFZ

 Each year, Helmholtz Imaging announces a call for interdisciplinary, cross-center research projects aimed at fostering cutting-edge collaborations and exploring innovative research topics in imaging and data science.
 This initiative brings together researchers to develop pioneering imaging solutions that benefit the entire Helmholtz Association by specifically promoting research at the intersection of different fields.

-The newly funded projects resulting from the call 2024 cover a diverse array of topics and challenges, from tracking ecosystem changes in boreal forests to advancing myelin imaging for better neurological disease diagnostics, and developing low-cost image-based tools detect microplastics.
+The newly funded projects resulting from the call 2024 cover a diverse array of topics and challenges, from tracking ecosystem changes in boreal forests to advancing myelin imaging for better neurological disease diagnostics, and developing low-cost image-based tools to detect microplastics.
 They are united by the ambition to apply established techniques from one research field to another, and in doing so, to develop innovative solutions and powerful methods for all steps of the imaging pipeline.
 The projects, starting in the coming months, are expected to deliver initial findings by the end of 2025.

 Since the initiative’s inception, cross-disciplinary and cross-center research teams from all 18 Helmholtz Centers have collaborated in a total of 35 Helmholtz Imaging projects.